TexasInstruments/mcupsdk-core/docs_src/docs/api_guide/components/mathlib/mathlib_driver.md

 ### Features Not Supported:

-- div, sqrt and quad operations
+- div and sqrt operations
 - Underflow and Overflow interrupts to show mathematical operation errors

 \cond SOC_AM263PX